Cost-cuts put gold miners between rock and a hard place

 When gold starts to rise again, miners will find it harder to benefit if they have under-invested in new projects.
 Lower grade ounces will again become economic, and if mined as in previous upturns, will once again raise unit costs.

 What miners have found much harder to dent are mine site operating costs such as labor, fuel and power, which soared 60 percent between 2008 and 2012 when demand for these inputs surged during a global gold mining boom.
-Falling gold grades, which have nearly halved to 1.5 grams per metric ton (1.1023 tons) since 2000 as rich deposits become scarcer, have also hiked costs.
+Falling gold grades, which have nearly halved to 1.5 grams per tonne since 2000 as rich deposits become scarcer, have also hiked costs.

 Mine site costs, known in the industry as cash costs, fell 5 percent to $696 an ounce in the past 18 months, quarterly data from the world’s seven biggest gold miners show, as miners cut jobs, implemented efficiency programs and pressured suppliers.